rozaqi/rozaqi/README.md

 - 🌱 I’m currently learning Cloud Computing and Capture The Flag
 - 💬 Ask me about ANYTHING! feel free to reach me
-- 📫 How to reach me: via E-mail (rozaqiwt@gmail.com)

 I also have my [personal blog](https://blog.rozaqi.co/), you can check that out also to know more about me.